Maheen85/MovieAppPhase2/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or physical device.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or create a pull request.

 ## License